How to view PDF files in ASP.NET using C# and IronPDF

 Installing with the NuGet Package Manager

 IronPDF can be installed via the Visual Studio Add-in or the NuGet Package Manager from the command line.
-Navigate to the console type in the following code in Visual Studio:
+Navigate to the Console, type in the following command in Visual Studio:

 Download the DLL File Directly From the Website